bendikrb/dotfiles-1/README.md

 ### Install Script

-The included install script sets installs my favorite/main programs, and then sets `fish` as the default shell.
+The included install script sets installs my favorite/main programs, and then sets `zsh` as the default shell.

 ## Screenshot